mayeager22/Phidiax_GABC2018_Demo_GIT/README.md

 Jeff made me do a demo (this is from github).

 Showing that a change from VTST will make it into GitHub.

+Making a change in VSTS while build is disabled.